DragonBe/eidyia/README.md

 So how about creating a tool that allows you to check yourself how much the internet knows about you and what you can do to defend yourself against (ab)use of this information without your permission.

+This whole project started off by [a talk given by Keith Casey at TrueNorthPHP](https://joind.in/9992).

 Come check us out at [www.eidyia.me](http://www.eidyia.me).